 Date of sending the invoice

 Invoices need to be dated.
-This is the effective date when the invoice is issued – the effective date.
+This is the effective date when it is issued โ the effective date.
 A section to indicate this date should appear on the invoice template.
 This issuance date is also referred to as the billing date.

 Contact and name of org/seller